Our services are available as usual

-Please continue to pay your premiums whilst the claim is being assessed.
+Please continue to pay your premiums while the claim is being assessed.

 Legal & General will explain the process to you and if you don't want to deal with it over the phone they can send you a claim form.
-The person dealing with your claim will contact your GP/Specialist to get the necessary evidence to confirm the exact diagnosis.
-If you have any letters or correspondence from your hospital or GP relating to your illness, please send these in, as Legal & General may be able to pay your claim quicker.
+The person dealing with your claim will contact your employer/GP/specialist/other parties to get the necessary evidence to confirm you meet the conditions to claim.

 Please continue to pay your premiums until Legal & General have agreed to pay your claim.
 If, for any reason Legal & General are not able to pay your claim they will contact you and tell you why.

 To help make sure Aviva can get you the help you need, please contact them as soon as possible – even if you’re not expecting to receive benefit for a few months.

 When you make a claim, you’ll speak to friendly experts and everything you say will be completely confidential.